 Moving from Los Angeles to New York?

 New York is a city that defines the east coast, just as Los Angeles defines the west coast.
 The two cities are completely different, but the two parameters that are identical are their size and traffic.
 The rest is different.
 The weather, the people, the lifestyle.
 You will be moving from the west coast to the east coast, so, be prepared for a little culture shock.
 Shipping a car from Los Angeles to New York will help you overcome that shock.

 Moving around in the Empire state

-Moving to New York and shipping a car may seem natural to you, but not for many New Yorkers.
+Moving and shipping a car to New York from California may seem natural to you, but not for many New Yorkers.
 Whether you will need a car when you move that really depends on where you will live.
 Living in New York City does not really require a car.
 East coast is very different in that aspect – it does have much better developed public transportation system.
 Although not nearly as good as in most European countries, it is still good compare to the almost non existent in California.

 If you think you will get away from Los Angeles’s crazy traffic jams, be prepared for New York is not too different.
 Traffic is intense throughout the metro area, not only in Manhattan.
 The majority of New York City’s citizens take the trains and the subway, however, cars are still a major mode of transport.

 Los Angeles usually ranks number one for the worst traffic jams, but New York is not too far behind.
 Some studies have found that city commuters spend over 100 hours a year in traffic jams.
 It is kind of terrifying, so where you live matter a lot.

 Shipping a car from Los Angeles to New York might be one of the best things to do because you will want to get out of the city at some point.
 New York has a lot to offer, outside of the city that never sleeps, so having your car with you is important.